STRIDES/NIHCloudLabAzure/README.md

 ## **Virtual Machines** <a name="vm"></a>
 Virtual machines (VMs) on Azure can be accessed via SSH or from the Azure portal.
 More information on Vms can be found [here](https://azure.microsoft.com/en-us/products/virtual-machines/#overview) as well as this [guide](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/ssh-from-windows) on how to use SSH keys with windows in Azure.
 To view the different types of VMs availabe in Azure check out the [Virtual Machine Series](https://azure.microsoft.com/en-us/pricing/details/virtual-machines/series/).

+You can also spin up preconfigured VMs, such as the Azure Data Science VM, which has many data science tools preinstalled and may save you time on environment set up.
+Read more in [our docs](/docs/Azure_Data_Science_VMs.md).

 ## **Disk Images** <a name="disk"></a>
 Part of the power of virtual machines is that they offer a blank slate for you to configure as desired.
 [Azure VM Image Builder](https://azure.microsoft.com/en-us/products/image-builder/#overview) simplifies the image building process allowing for custom built images to be saved.
 You can later redeploy these images to spin up a new machine with data or environments already installed.